 Which WordPress Blogging Theme Will You Choose?

-Having the right WordPress theme for your blog is extremely important and will set the standard for what users can expect to see on your site.
+Having the right WordPress theme for blogging is extremely important and will set the standard for what users can expect to see on your site.
 The best theme for your blog is completely personal but remember, this is how users will recognize your brand and interact with your site.
-Hopefully, the themes above will point you in the right direction and you’re getting help you get closer to finding the perfect WordPress theme for your blog.
+Hopefully, the themes above will point you in the right direction and help you get closer to finding the perfect WordPress theme for your blog!